andrewberls/Robodactyl/src/README.txt

 BUILD INSTRUCTIONS
 ====================
 As JavaScript is a scripting language hosted in a browser, there are no build/compilation instructions for the project.
 There are no restrictions on OS, and necessary libraries are included in the source files.
-The only requirement is a browser with JavaScript enabled and support for the HTML5 canvas element.
+The only requirement is a browser with JavaScript enabled and support for the HTML5 canvas element (we recommend Chrome).
 Current versions of Firefox, Chrome, Safari, and Opera support canvas, as well as Internet Explorer 9+.
 Opening the index.html file in a browser will begin the game process.